General Overview for Landlords

-The foundation of any Landlord / Tenant relationship is the contract between the parties referred to as the Lease Agreement.
-Most Landlord / Tenant relationships involve written contracts or leases, but verbal agreements may also be binding and enforceable.
+A landlord's professional relationships are founded in the contract between parties referred to as the lease agreement.
+Most landlord-tenant relationships involve written contracts or leases, but verbal agreements may also be binding and enforceable.

-Therefore, it is imperative for anyone entering into a Landlord / Tenant relationship to have an attorney review their lease.
-A poorly worded lease can mean the difference between winning and losing a Landlord / Tenant dispute.
-We at AAAL – Allegheny Attorneys At Law, P.C. will have a Pittsburgh Landlord Tenant Attorney sit down with you and explain the benefits and pitfalls to your lease obligations whether you are a Property Owner or Tenant.
+As a landlord, it is imperative that you have an attorney review your lease before entering into a new agreement.
+A poorly worded lease can mean the difference between winning and losing a landlord-tenant dispute later on.
+We at AAAL – Allegheny Attorneys At Law, P.C. will have a Pittsburgh real estate attorney sit down with you and explain the benefits and pitfalls to your lease obligations as a property owner and landlord.

 Under Pennsylvania law, in order to legally evict tenants or recover any funds paid under a lease, you are required to go to court.
 If you attempt this without counsel, you may unknowingly miss out on recovering all that you deserve.
 You could even subject yourself to civil or criminal liability by engaging in the unlicensed practice of law!
 Grounds for eviction include:

 - End of lease term; and/or,

 If you, as a landlord or property owner, personally and forcefully evict a tenant without obtaining a proper Order of Possession, you can be held civilly responsible for any and all related damages to the tenant.
 This type of action is referred to as Self-Help Eviction and in Pennsylvania, such evictions are ILLEGAL!
 In order to comply with the law, landlords are required to do the following:

 - Provide to a tenant Notice to Vacate in compliance with the lease and/or Landlord and Tenant Act prior to filing any legal action in court.